Multipurpose Reloading Complex puts into operation a crane of increased capacity

 29 July 2019

-Multipurpose Reloading Complex puts into operation a crane of increased capacity Multipurpose Reloading Complex LLC operating at the port of Ust-Luga (MRC, a company of UCL Holding) has put into operation a new portal crane, Vityaz, of up to 63 tonnes in capacity.
+Multipurpose Reloading Complex puts into operation a crane of increased capacity Multipurpose Reloading Complex LLC operating at the port of Ust-Luga (MRC) has put into operation a new portal crane, Vityaz, of up to 63 tonnes in capacity.

 uring its first shift, the crane handled 4,900 tonnes of power coal.
 “It is a pleasure to be the first entrusted with operating the new crane.
 It is both an honor and a responsibility, – said Andrey Zarnitsky, a dock engineer with 5 years' experience. – With a 40-meter reach, it is possible to load three holds of a Panamax ship without moving a crane.
 Using it we can enhance the performance and handle the terminal’s increasingly high cargo flow”.
 VITYAZ is the most powerful and sophisticated crane of MRC.
 Its power coal handling capacity in grab mode is up to 1,000 tonnes per hour.
 It is also economically efficient with its power recuperation system ensuring energy redistribution to other mechanisms or returning it to network.
 The system for recording and monitoring of actual parameters of the crane ensures safe operation and enables a crane operator’s fast response to any emergencies.